chenetteegeberg/cyber-security-course/h2_scene.md

 - Cyber security is everyones responsibility

 # b) Blog Article Summary: Why Take9 Won't Improve Cybersecurity

-May 28, 2025
-*The latest cybersecurity awareness campaign asks users to pause for nine seconds before clicking — but this approach misplaces responsibility and ignores the real problems of system design.*
+*"The latest cybersecurity awareness campaign asks users to pause for nine seconds before clicking — but this approach misplaces responsibility and ignores the real problems of system design."*

-Bruce Schneier, Arun Vishwanath
+Blog post from May 28, 2025 by Bruce Schneier, Arun Vishwanath https://www.darkreading.com/cybersecurity-operations/why-take9-will-not-improve-cybersecurity

-https://www.darkreading.com/cybersecurity-operations/why-take9-will-not-improve-cybersecurity